Electron correlations and superconductivity in La$_3$Ni$_2$O$_7$ under pressure tuning

 We next consider the effects of orbital-selective Mott correlations to the electronic structure.
 Fig.~\ref{fig:3}(a) shows the bands along high-symmetry directions of the Brillouin zone at $U=5.3$ eV compared to those at $U=0$.
 Close to the OSMP, bands with the $x^2-y^2$ and $z^2$ bonding orbital characters are strongly renormalized whereas the $z^2$ antibonding band, located topmost in energy, only hardly shifts compared to the $U=0$ case.
-As shown in Fig.~\ref{fig:3}(b) and (c), compare to the significant renormalized total bandwidth $W$ from about $4$ eV to about $1.5$ eV, the Fermi surface only changes moderately.
-The inner hole pocket centered at the M point exhibits a sizable expansion.
-But the outer hole pocket and the electron pocket centered at $\Gamma$ point only slightly shrink and expand, respectively.
+As shown in Fig.~\ref{fig:3}(b) and (c), compared to the significant renormalization in the total bandwidth $W$ from about $4$ eV to about $1.5$ eV, the Fermi surface only changes moderately.
+While the relatively small inner hole pocket centered at the M point exhibits a sizable expansion, the outer hole and electron pockets centered around the $\Gamma$ point only slightly shrink and expand, respectively.

 {\it An effective multiorbital $t$-$J$ model for superconductivity.~} The above slave-spin results set the stage to build a low-energy effective model in understanding superconductivity of the system, which can be done by performing a $t/U$ perturbation expansion when $U$ is sizeable.
 However, the resulting form of the effective theory depends on the low-energy manifold the perturbed Hamiltonian is projected to.
-For example, when projecting to the $S=1/2$ low-spin sector, the effective model should include interactions between the total spin and isospin operators, which takes the form of the Kugel-Khomskii model~\cite{KK}.
+For example, when projecting to the $S=1/2$ low-spin sector, one ends up with an effective model that includes interactions between the total spin and isospin operators, which takes the form of the Kugel-Khomskii model~\cite{KK}.
 On the other hand, one obtains three-orbital Heisenberg couplings for the interacting part of the Hamiltonian when projecting to the high-spin sector.
 Which model is pertinent to the low-energy physics depends on the strength of the interaction.